SquareGPS/navixy-api/docs/backend-api/resources/commons/report/report_schedule.md

 #### errors

-* 201 - Not found in the database - if there is no schedule with specified id.
+* 201 - Not found in the database - if there is no schedule with specified ID.

 ***